Technology Assets to Support Search and Big Data Analytics Projects

 FILLING THE TECHNOLOGY GAP

-Over the years, and through the experience of hundreds of search engine implementation projects, we have seen a number of technology challenges that available commercial or open source platforms cannot solve.
-To address these issues, Search Technologies has developed a collection of search engine independent technology assets to fill in the gaps in customers' search and big data analytics projects.
+Over the years, and through the experience of hundreds of search and analytics projects, we have seen a number of technology challenges that available commercial or open source platforms cannot solve.
+To address these issues, we have developed a collection of search engine-independent technology assets to fill in the gaps in clients' search and big data analytics projects.

-These assets were created by our engineers during live implementations and have evolved through numerous subsequent projects where they were used, with substantial input from our consulting customers.
-By eliminating the need to reinvent the wheel for some repeatable use cases like enterprise search, these assets can accelerate project timelines and reduce overall project costs, both in the short- and long-term.
+These assets were created by our engineers during live implementations and have evolved through numerous subsequent projects where they were used and optimised, with substantial input from our consulting clients.
+By eliminating the need to reinvent the wheel for some repeatable use cases, like enterprise search, these assets can accelerate project timelines and increase speed-to-value.

 Our technology assets work with a range of search engines, including SharePoint 2013, the Google Search Appliance, Amazon CloudSearch, Solr, and Elasticsearch.
 Each component can be deployed individually or together to complement and optimise your organisation's search architecture.

-- Aspire Content Processing: a content processing framework designed specifically for unstructured and semi-structured data.
-Aspire Content Processing has two distributions: Enterprise and Community.
-Aspire Enterprise is commonly used in our consulting engagements; it provides optimal functionality, a wide range of ready-made processing components, a Hadoop implementation, and distributed processing capabilities.
-Aspire Community is free for download by registered users.
+- Aspire Content Processing: a content processing framework that is now integrated into the Accenture Insights Platform and designed specifically for unstructured and semi-structured data.
+Aspire Content Processing is commonly used in our consulting engagements; it provides optimal functionality, a wide range of ready-made processing components, a Hadoop implementation, and distributed processing capabilities.

 - Content Connectors: search engine independent connectors with built-in early-binding security and metadata capture capabilities.